Zadmasu/Unit-13-Homework-Assignment-/README.md

 # Included Files

-A python script of the final lambda function.
+### A python script of the final lambda function.
-Bot exported from amazon
+### Bot exported from amazon (zip file)
-lamda_function.py : File contains the lamda function code I included two short videos, the first one showing the robo advisor in action without lamda function and the second one with lamda function.
+### I included two short videos, the first one showing the robo advisor in action without lamda function and the second one with lamda function.

 # Encountered problems.

-My Robo Advisor bot works fine without the lambda but encountered a problem when integrating the lambda function.
-I tried to debug but I could not able to solve the problem.
+My Robo Advisor bot works correct without the lambda but encountered a problem when integrating the lambda function.
+I tried to debug the issue but I could not able to solve the problem.
 I included two videos of Robo advisor in action.